ESPR Digital Product Passport

 The European Ecodesign for Sustainable Products Regulation (ESPR) introduces a Digital Product Passport requirement for goods sold on the European market.
 For luxury watches, the applicable delegated act is expected between 2028 and 2030.
-Unlimitime is built natively for this framework.
+Unlimitime is designed with traceability standards in mind.
+EU DPP readiness in development.

 The Regulation